 The severity of controlled substance laws in Ohio can result in serious penalties for the illegal possession, distribution, or sale of prescription drugs.
 Depending on the circumstances, a prescription drug offense may be punished even more severely than a crime involving an illegal drug, such as marijuana or heroin.
-A person convicted of a prescripion drug crime may face penalties that include fines, probation, and substantial prison time.
+A person convicted of a prescription drug crime may face penalties that include fines, probation, and substantial prison time.

-If you have been charged with a prescription drug offense, contact a Columbus criminal defense lawyer from The Meranda Law Firm who can provide you with the knowledgable and dedicated legal defense you need.
+If you have been charged with a prescription drug offense, contact a Columbus criminal defense lawyer from The Meranda Law Firm who can provide you with the knowledgeable and dedicated legal defense you need.
 With an experienced lawyer by your side, you stand a good chance of seeing your charges reduced or dropped completely.

 The Meranda Law Firm LTD is a skilled and knowledgeable firm that has over 15 years of experience defending the rights of individuals charged with prescription drug crimes such as:

 We provide experienced and dedicated legal service to clients throughout Columbus, OH.
 Our lawyers work hard to not only provide you with the best possible outcome, but to keep you informed throughout the legal process.
 If you have been arrested and charged with a drug crime, contact our offices as soon as possible so that we can begin investigating your case and defending your rights.